danny0838/git-store-meta/README.md

 Of course you can adjust the options to fit your requirements.

-Note that since git doesn't have "post-reset" hook, and thus git-store-meta doesn't run after a successful `git reset --hard`.
-To restore file metadata after that, a `git-store-meta --apply` must be run manually.
+Note that since git doesn't provide a "post-reset" hook, git-store-meta doesn't run after a successful `git reset --hard`.
+To restore file metadata after that, an `--apply` must be run manually.

 Caveats:
 -------------------------------------------------------------------------------

 * git-store-meta cannot restore the metadata for symbolic links without the support of system command `chown -h`, `chgrp -h`, and `touch -h`.
-In those systems metadata of symbolic links cannot be fully restored.
+In those systems metadata of symbolic links cannot be restored.

 * Also, git-store-meta does not record the time more than seconds precision, as it's not supported widely enough, and many systems simply ignore it.